Interpol issues wanted notice for wife of U.S. diplomat sought over fatal UK car crash - ITV

 "An Interpol Red Notice has been issued for 42-year-old Anne Sacoolas, the wife of a U.S. intelligence official charged with causing the death of teenage motorcyclist Harry Dunn by dangerous driving," ITV reporter Adam Clark said on Twitter.
 Interpol's website says a Red Notice is "a request to law enforcement worldwide to locate and provisionally arrest a person pending extradition, surrender, or similar legal action."
 Interpol issues such requests at the request of a member country, and they are not an international arrest warrant.

-Interpol did not immediately respond to a request for comment on the report.
-Britain's Crown Prosecution Service did not confirm the ITV report but said in a statement that it still wanted Sacoolas to stand trial in Britain.
+Interpol said it did not confirm red notices other than those listed on its website.
+Sacoolas was not listed publicly.
+Britain's Crown Prosecution Service did not confirm the ITV report but said in a statement that it still wanted Sacoolas to stand trial in Britain over last August's crash.

 "We will continue to do everything we can to seek to ensure that happens.
 We are unable, however, to give any explanation of what steps may or may not be taken, because to do so may compromise operational effectiveness,” the spokesman said.
 British Prime Minister Boris Johnson's spokesman reiterated criticism of the United States for refusing to extradite Sacoolas, saying it was a "denial of justice" and she should return to the UK.